codeMaestro78/Machine-learning/Mathematics For machine learning/Statistics/DescriptiveStatisticsFormulas.md

 Descriptive Statistics Formulas
+Overview
+This document provides a comprehensive reference for key descriptive statistics concepts and their formulas, including types of data, measures of central tendency, measures of dispersion, skewness, and kurtosis.
+The formulas are presented in LaTeX for clarity and can be used in statistical analysis, data science, or academic studies.
 Types of Data

 Qualitative Data: Non-numerical data that describes categories or qualities (e.g., colors, names, or labels).
-Quantitative Data: Numerical data that represents quantities or amounts, further divided into:
+Quantitative Data: Numerical data representing quantities or amounts, divided into:
 Discrete: Countable values (e.g., number of students).
 Continuous: Measurable values within a range (e.g., height, weight).